Oopiri: Development

-Karan Johar and Guneet Monga acquired the Indian remake rights to Olivier Nakache & Éric Toledano French comedy drama film, The Intouchables (2011) in May 2014.
+Karan Johar and Guneet Monga acquired the Indian remake rights to Éric Toledano and Olivier Nakache's French comedy drama film, The Intouchables (2011) in May 2014.
 They planned a Hindi version, directed by Mohit Suri.
 Johar and Monga later authorised PVP Cinema to remake the film in regional languages, postponing their previous plans.
-Vamshi Paidipally was chosen to direct a bilingual production, entitled Oopiri in Telugu and Thozha in Tamil.
+Vamshi Paidipally was chosen to direct a Telugu film titled Oopiri.
 Oopiri is the first Indian remake of The Intouchables.
 It was also the first Indian remake of a film produced by Gaumont Film Company.

 N. T. Rama Rao Jr. was signed to play one of the two male leads.
 At Rama Rao's suggestion, Paidipally forwarded the script to actor and producer Nagarjuna for the other male lead.
 Nagarjuna asked the director to remove the flashback scenes, opting for a realistic version closer to the original.
 Paidipally agreed, and the script was reworked in two months.
 Production was scheduled to begin in December 2014, when Nagarjuna would be available.
 In an interview with Deccan Chronicle, the actor said that the film's theme would be similar to Missamma (1955).
 Rama Rao Jr. left the project due to scheduling conflicts with Nannaku Prematho (2016), and was replaced by Karthi in October 2014.
+Karthi's inclusion in the film led the makers to make the film as a bilingual titled Thozha in Tamil.

 Gopi Sundar was signed as the film's music director, his first collaboration with Paidipally.
 Oopiri had two launch ceremonies: the first on 11 February 2015 in Hyderabad and the second on 15 March in Chennai.
 P. S. Vinod was the film's cinematographer.
 Paidipally worked on the screenplay, assisted by Hari and Solomon with the adaptation.
 Abburi Ravi wrote the dialogue for Oopiri, and Karthi asked filmmaker Raju Murugan to do the same for Thozha.
 Madhu and Praveen K. L. edited the Telugu and Tamil versions, respectively.

 Casting

-Nagarjuna played the wheelchair-using quadriplegic in the film, and a 2.5 million customised wheelchair was imported from Sweden for the role.
+Nagarjuna played the wheelchair-using quadriplegic in the film, and a ₹25 lakh customised wheelchair was imported from Sweden for the role.
 An assistant checked to see if the actor moved his limbs during filming, and scenes had to be re-shot a number of times.
 Nagarjuna found the process "extremely challenging", and his legs sometimes became numb.
 Oopiri was Karthi's first Telugu film, although he was popular with Telugu-speaking audiences who saw dubbed versions of his Tamil films.
 Rajeev Kamineni of PVP Cinema told The Hindu that Karthi was cast to combine actors who were audience favourites and had not collaborated before.